 Consider a reverse mortgage to help with wealth management, reverse mortgage proceeds are tax free.

-Call Capital Funding for a description of the key elements and a complete list of the reverse mortgage programs that we offer, please contact us at 949-365-5737 .
+Call Capital Funding for a description of the key elements and a complete list of the reverse mortgage programs that we offer.
+Please contact us at 949-365-5737 .

-A Reverse Mortgage Loan, is just that, "A Loan" A Reverse Mortgage is a Home Equity Conversion Mortgage Loan, also known as a (HECM) insured by HUD.
-Specifically geared for homeowners 62 years of age and older, it allows you to convert part of the equity in your home into cash.
+A Reverse Mortgage Loan, is just that, "A Loan" A Reverse Mortgage is a Home Equity Conversion Mortgage, also known as a (HECM) federally insured "non-recourse" loan, which means you'll never owe more than what your home sells for (even if your outstanding loan balance is larger).
+Regulated by Federal Housing Administration (FHA) and the U.S. Department of Housing and Urban Development (HUD).
+These loans are specifically geared for homeowners 62 years of age and older, it allows you to convert part of the equity in your home into cash.
 Unlike traditional home equity loans that are required to be paid back, the borrower does not have to make principle & interest mortgage payments!

 For more details.
-Call us today!
+Call Us Today!
 (949) 365-5737

 To be eligible for a Home Equity Conversion Mortgage (HECM) reverse mortgage, the Federal Housing Administration (FHA) requires that all homeowners be at least age 62.
 The home must be owned free and clear OR all existing liens must be satisfied with proceeds from the reverse mortgage.
 If there is an existing mortgage balance, it can be paid off completely with the proceeds of the reverse mortgage loan at closing.
 Generally there are no credit score requirements for a reverse mortgage.

+Heirs can take action.
 In the event of death or in the event that the home ceases to be the primary residence for more than 12 months, the homeowner’s estate can choose to repay the reverse mortgage loan or put the home up for sale.